 I first visited thanks to a tip by Aiken sages Tom Bossard and Len Cherry, who waxed rhapsodic about the ice cream — peach ice cream in particular.
 It’s good stuff, but there is so much more.

-O, what fine chicken!
+Fried chicken is a must-eat.
 Hugging pieces of indulgently moist meat is a seasoned crust poised perfectly between crunch and chew, oozing its own full-flavored juices with every bite.
-On the side come two vegetables.
+On the side, of course, you want some vegetables.
 The one I won’t ever neglect is broccoli casserole, the home-ec classic that presents well-cooked stalks and florets in a melted web of chewy orange cheese and bread crumbs.
 Butter beans are simple and just-right al dente with real legume earthiness.
-A third choice this Friday was fried eggplant.
-Not being a big eggplant fan, I was shocked to like it so much, the vegetable itself turned ethereal as it cooked inside a jacket of salty, delicious breading.
-It reminds me of the best fried okra, but half its weight.
+Another winning choice is fried eggplant, the vegetable turned ethereal inside a jacket of salty, delicious breading — like the best fried okra, but half its weight.

 A couple of other treasures from the side-dish menu, when they’re available, are fried green tomatoes with zesty horseradish dipping sauce, and creamy mac ‘n’ cheese.